thucon/docker-on-arm/README.md

 The main goal is to be able to run the docker containers on a Raspberry Pi 3 with a custom Yocto embedded Linux.

-To see how the Yocto image was made please refer to this project: "TODO:"
+To see how the Yocto image was made please refer to this project: https://github.com/thucon/rpi-yocto-docker

 ## Prerequisites